 We hope you'll visit Press

 Americana.
 We publish American Studies and creative writing.
-Our featured title is A Child Turns Back to Wave: Poetry of Lost Places by Peter Neil Carroll from our poetry imprint The Poetry Press.
+Our featured title is The Mares of Lenin Park by Agustin D. Martinez from our imprint Hollywood Books International.
 To learn

 how to submit to our press, click

 Americana: A Creative Writing Journal features the best in creative writing.
 We are dedicated to supporting